 Another wonderful thing about the Red Bean Ice is that it's dairy free!
 It's nice to be able to enjoy a sweet treat while cutting out the dairy.
 In this version of Red Bean Ice, you'll be combining red beans cooked in coconut sugar, layered with creamy, rich coconut milk, and ice cold almond milk.
 Top it off with ice and a scoop of your favorite dairy free ice cream!
 I'm using Happy Cow Dairy Free Ice Cream, made from coconuts.
 I've tried this recipe with both their Vanilla and Red Bean ice cream, and it's amazing either way.
 It adds the perfect creaminess to the drink.
 Watch the recipe video below to learn how to make your own Red Bean Ice at home!

-- Simmer the beans for about 30 minutes if you've soaked them overnight.
+Simmer the beans for about 30 minutes if you've soaked them overnight.
 If you didn't have time to soak them overnight, they will need to cook longer - closer to an hour.
 The beans should be intact, but tender.
 (You can totally used canned red bean paste as well)